How To Polish Aluminum Engine Parts

 Buffing Compounds

-True, polishing aluminum engine parts is time consuming, but it's rewarding.
-Sometimes it's almost relaxing.
-It's a nice change of pace from other restoration tasks, such as rebuilding a bottom end or finding an electrical short.
+True, polishing aluminum engine parts is time consuming, but it's also very satisfying.
+It's almost relaxing.
+And it's a nice change of pace from other restoration tasks, such as overhauling a bottom end or finding an electrical short.

 Articles of Interest: